aminoacid-01/beat-boxd/README.md

 As you can see in the picture

 ## Database Planning:
 Before setting out on working on the project, I planned out some of my database models.
+I reused the Comment model from the blog tutorial on the LMS.

 ### ERDs: